 If you get nervous about that, like me, you can also use your bank’s bill pay.
 Each payday, I go into my bank’s bill pay and pay my bill in full.
 However, if I didn’t, I would get an email reminder from my bank to go in and pay my outstanding bills before the due date.

-As another line of defense, you can use a site like Personal Capital to get reminders before your bills are due.
+As another line of defense, you can use a site like Empower to get reminders before your bills are due.